 Our primary interests are health and fitness, nutrition, and education.
 Get these right and we are well on the way to improving the lives and productivity of many.

-We like to think that we are able to think differently.
-That means there are times we will consider projects in other fields, but they would need to particularly provoke our imagination.
+There are times we will consider projects in other fields, but they would need to particularly provoke our imagination.
 We particularly like ideas which attack problems from different angles.
-If all the solutions from the past had worked, then there wouldn’t be a need for us to fund new solutions.
+If all the solutions from the past had worked, then there wouldn't be a need for us to fund new solutions.

 We come from a commercial background.
 That means that we treasure organisational and management rigour.
 We will want to know how your project will be run, the leverage it can provide and what value for money it will deliver.
 But don’t let that scare you off.
 We also treasure great ideas and innovation.